-O10 Biodegradability - aerobic and anaerobic (aNBO and anNBO) O14 and O15 Х The limit values have been tightened.
-O11Phosphonates/phosphoni c acid O17 Phosphonate/ phosphonic acid x The A and B system is removed.
+O10 Biodegradability - aerobic and anaerobic (aNBO and anNBO) O14 and O15 X The limit values have been tightened.
+O11Phosphonates/phosphoni c acid O17 Phosphonate/ phosphonic acid X The A and B system is removed.
 Instead, all products must meet the toughest limit values, which means that the requirement is stricter for some products and unchanged for others.
 O18 Long- term environmental effects X The requirement has been removed O12 Rigid plastic packaging: Design for recycling х Requirements concerning design for recycling.
 O13 Labels for rigid plastic packaging: Design for recycling x Requirements concerning design for recycling.
 O14 Flexible plastic pouches: Design for recycling Х Requirements concerning design for recycling.
 O15 Paper-based packaging: Design for recycling х Requirements concerning design for recycling.
 O16 Reuse of packaging х Reuse of packaging that is 200 litres or larger.
-O17 User information 012 x Information about that the product only is intended for professional users and/or large-scale consumers is new.
-Information about recycling of O18 Washing efficiency O19 X plastic packaging is new.
-The requirement is clarified in relation to generation 3 of the criteria.
+O17 User information 012 x Information about that the product only is intended for professional users and/or large-scale consumers is new. plastic packaging is new.
+O18 Washing efficiency 019 X The requirement is clarified in relation to generation 3 of the criteria.
 The option to conduct only three user tests is removed.
 O20 Efficiency of chemical disinfection The requirement has been removed O19 Customer complaints O25 Х O20 Traceability O28 Х